danymat/lsp-zettelkasten/README.md

 # lsp-zettelkasten

-This repo is a basic implementation of a lsp for zettelksaten markdown files
+This repo is a basic implementation of a lsp for zettelkasten markdown files

 ![movie-1](https://github.com/lsp-zettelkasten/lsp-zettelkasten/blob/main/.assets/vid1.mov)